MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/corenfc.md

 ---
-title: "Core NFC"
+title: "Core NFC in Xamarin.iOS"
-description: "Reading Near Field Communication (NFC) tags using iOS 11" ms.prod: xamarin ms.technology: xamarin-ios ms.assetid: 846B59D3-F66A-48F3-A78C-84217697194E
+description: "This document describes how to read near field communication tags in Xamarin.iOS using the APIs introduced in iOS 11." ms.prod: xamarin ms.technology: xamarin-ios ms.assetid: 846B59D3-F66A-48F3-A78C-84217697194E